 Unlike earrings and pendants, rings are subjected to constant wear, sometimes extreme, because our hands are in perpetual use throughout the day.
 We often don’t realize how much duress a ring will sustain during its daily interaction with the environment.

-Pavé stones held in place by the skin of their teeth were never meant to withstand the nonstop daily use of one’s finger.
+Pavé stones held in place by the skin of their teeth were never meant to withstand the continuous daily abuse of one’s finger.
 The smaller the stones, the smaller the beads will be.
 A typical micro pavé bead is only 0.015 mm in size!

-The sheer beauty of micro pavé, originating as an exclusive element of couture jewelry meant to be only occasionally worn, eventually transitioned into the realm of bridal jewelry that is worn daily.
-Doorknobs, handrails, handles, and countless knocks on tabletops and counters all leave a mark every time they come in contact with a ring.
-Even softer surfaces such as wood or leather could bend or dent a ring when enough force is applied.
-Compounded daily, these minute impacts cause the beads holding the pavé stones to weaken, bend or break, and can cause a diamond to fall out.
+Micro pavé, which originated as an exclusive element of couture pieces destined for occasional wear, transitioned into the realm of bridal jewelry worn nonstop.
+Doorknobs, handrails, handles, and countless knocks on tabletops leave a trail of dents and scratches.
+Compounded daily, these minute impacts cause the beads holding the pavé stones to weaken, bend or break and can cause a diamond to fall out.

-A missing pavé stone is not a disaster – it’s something that is easily remedied by any diamond setter specializing in micro pavé.
-In most cases, it’s not an indication of poor craftsmanship but rather a natural outcome of our choice to wear our jewelry every day.
-Micro pavé jewelry, just like all other bridal jewelry, is not eternal; it will be affected by the relentless advent of time, although the rate at which the micro pavé jewelry disintegrates depends almost entirely on one’s awareness of her immediate surroundings.
+A missing pavé stone is not a disaster – it’s easily remedied by any diamond setter specializing in micro pavé.
+In most cases, it’s not an indication of poor craftsmanship but rather a natural outcome of our choice to wear our jewelry daily.
+Micro pavé jewelry, like all other bridal jewelry, is not eternal; it will be affected by the relentless advent of time, although the rate at which the micro pavé jewelry disintegrates depends almost entirely on one’s awareness of her immediate surroundings.

 Single-cut diamonds have only 17 facets.
 In the old days, single cuts were low-grade, poorly shaped stones that were too small to cut by hand.
 These days, single-cut diamonds are premium stones and cost more.
-The reason for this is that in such small sizes, the facets of a full-cut stone are too small to produce a noticeable reflection, negatively affecting the stone’s fire and brilliance.
+This is because, in such small sizes, the facets of a full-cut stone are too small to produce a noticeable reflection, negatively affecting the stone’s fire and brilliance.

 We discourage the use of lower color stones in pavé because that affects the appearance of the pavé.
-Lower color melee is usually produced with inconsistent proportions and less precision.
-Pavé resulting from the use of such stones will look rugged, uneven, misaligned, and unbalanced.
+Lower-color melee is usually produced with inconsistent proportions and less precision.
+Pavé resulting from using such stones will look rugged, uneven, misaligned, and unbalanced.

 Reducing Pavé Cost

 Setting pavé is a time-consuming process that requires highly skilled labor.
-Since the cost of setting stones is much higher than the cost of the stones themselves, the use of less expensive, lower-grade stones will not lead to an overall cost reduction.
-Similarly, colored stones are more difficult to set and are more prone to breakage, which will offset the savings in stone costs.
+Since the cost of setting stones is much higher than the cost of the stones, using less expensive, lower-grade stones will not lead to an overall cost reduction.
+Similarly, colored stones are more difficult to set and prone to breakage, which will offset the savings in stone costs.

-Machines capable of detecting and sorting huge quantities of minute stones are very expensive and scarce, so only a handful of producers are able to guarantee that all their melee is of natural origin.
-Our diamond suppliers are among the fortunate few who employ such a machine on a regular basis, and they state that fact in writing.
+Machines capable of detecting and sorting huge quantities of minute stones are very expensive and scarce, so only a handful of producers can guarantee that all their melee is of natural origin.
+Our diamond suppliers are among the few who employ such a machine regularly, and they state that fact in writing.

-Nonetheless, as a consumer, you should not be overly concerned about an occasional synthetic stone mixed in, since the stones are indistinguishable and their value differential is insignificant when compared to the cost of actually setting them.
+Nonetheless, as a consumer, you should not be overly concerned about an occasional synthetic stone mixed in since the stones are indistinguishable, and their value differential is insignificant compared to the cost of actually setting them.

-In most cases, we give our customers the benefit of the doubt and (when asked nicely!) waive the charge the first time a stone is lost, unless the ring is showing signs of neglect or has been worn for more than a few months.
+In most cases, we give our customers the benefit of the doubt and (when asked nicely!) waive the charge the first time a stone is lost unless the ring shows signs of neglect or has been worn for over a few months.